-(2) Represents the expected collection in 2022 of revenues reserved in 2020 and 2021; included in Uncollectible Lease Income.
+(2) Represents the expected collection in 2022 of revenues in the Same Property portfolio reserved in 2020 and 2021; included in Uncollectible Lease Income.

 (3) Includes above and below market rent amortization, straight-line rents, and amortization of mark-to-market debt adjustments.